We get that unexpected life events can happen, and this may sometimes make it difficult to maintain the loan repayments.

-What is financial hardship?
+What is financial assistance?

-- sudden unemployment or reduction of income;
+- unemployment or a reduction of income;

 - injury or illness;